NotCleo/CUDAcodes/README.md

 This Repo contains all the CUDA kernels I have written

-1) Monte Carlo Simulation for Option Pricing
+1) Monte Carlo Simulation for Option Pricing (Rookie attempt)
+2) Monte Carlo Estimation for Pi
+3) CNN (on spectrograms) for detecting fake audio
+4) 2D convolution for image sharpening
-2) Parallel Reduction
+5) Parallel Reduction
-3) Image Convolution
-4) Parallel Scan
+6) Parallel Scan
-5) Parallel Compact
+7) Parallel Compact
-6) Matrix Transpose
-7) Parallel Reductions
+8) Parallel Reductions

 Note : Have covered loop unrolling, shared memory, warp divergence and plenty more techniques to above algorithms